wellylang/wellylang.org/README.md

 Source files are in `src`.
 When you run `make.sh`, the website is constructed in `build`.
 Files in `build/js/` and `build/css/` are collected from various sources, including `src/js/` and `src/css/` respectively.
+The logo graphics are copied from `logos`, and the Welly tarballs are copied from `releases`.
 The HTML files are constructed by Nancy.
 See `make.sh` for details.

 Each *file* `build/path/to/file.html` corresponds to a *directory* `src/path/to/file/`.
 The output file is constructed from `src/template.html`,